9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Maybe add an option to disable vertical padding.
 - If there is a single tab, then do not display tabs, just add a widget title.
 - Generate Icon File when plugin is installed.
 - Add more order by options in query_settings "order posts by" collapsible.